multimodalAI/multimodal-ai-hugo-group/content/multimodalai26-sponsorship/sponsorship.md

 **Silver Sponsors (£2,000)**

-- Invited 1-minute pitch relevant to multimodal AI
+- Invited 5-minute short talk relevant to multimodal AI
 - Four complimentary registrations
 - Exhibition stand at the registration area (subject to availability)
 - Organisation name, logo, and a 100-word profile in the workshop programme